I use computational methods to gather, analyse and visualise data for the purposes of journalism.

 Around two-dozen of my stories made front-page leads in Trinity Mirror's regional titles as well as one for the briefly formed New Day newspaper.
 My greatest hit was a scrape of the police's unidentified dead bodies database, a story that went on to be used on five front pages.

-I've been learning and using R for just over a year.
-It started with me wanting to analyse data that was too big for spreadsheet software but my use of it has evolved since then to include creating visualisations, scraping and getting a feel for different machine learning algorithms.
+I've been using R for more than three years now after being introduced to it while on work experience with the data team at The Times and Sunday Times.
+I was drawn to it initially because I wanted to analyse data that was too big for spreadsheet software but my use of it has evolved since then to include creating visualisations, scraping and even using machine learning algorithms.

 These are some of R packages I use frequently: